-The Spectrum Health/Michigan State University College of Human Medicine Pediatric Cardiology Fellowship at Spectrum Health Helen DeVos Children’s Hospital is a three year program accepting two fellows per year.
-Helen DeVos Children’s Hospital is one of 250 freestanding children’s hospitals in the nation.
+The pediatric cardiology fellowship at Spectrum Health, in partnership with Michigan State University College of Human Medicine, is a three year program accepting two fellows per year.
+Fellows train at Spectrum Health Helen DeVos Children’s Hospital, one of 250 freestanding children’s hospitals in the nation.

 Enrique Oliver Aregullin, MD, FAAP